mtl2034/rs-benchmark/README.md

 ## Usage

-The tool accepts the following options:
+Syntax:
 ```
 ./rs-benchmark [OPTIONS]
 ```
-Below are the available command line arguments to the program:
+Below are the available command line options to the program:

 ```
   -a string